QUESTION: HOW DO GRAPEFRUIT JUICE AND MEDICATION INTERACT?

 Other related citrus fruits may cause reactions similar to the grapefruit and drug interactions, depending on how much bergamottin they contain.
 Seville oranges contain a significant amount of bergamottin.
 They're used to make marmalade and compote (but not orange juice) and their bergamot oil is used as the distinctive flavoring in Earl Grey and Lady Grey teas.
 Pummelos/pomelos have also been implicated in grapefruit and drug interactions.

 Certainly there are other foods that can affect medications you're taking, but grapefruit and grapefruit juice are the biggest culprits in drug interactions.

-I REGULARLY EAT GRAPEFRUIT EVEN THOUGH MY MEDICATION IS ON YOUR LIST OF DRUGS THAT GRAPEFRUIT INTERACTS WITH.
+QUESTION: I REGULARLY EAT GRAPEFRUIT EVEN THOUGH MY MEDICATION IS ON YOUR LIST OF DRUGS THAT GRAPEFRUIT INTERACTS WITH.
 WHAT SHOULD I DO?
 SHOULD I STOP?

 If you're already consuming grapefruit or grapefruit juice consistently, and you're at a stable dose on your medication, then you should not stop consuming it.